SOP vs CORS

 History

 As the World Wide Web was evolving, In the mid-1990s, web browsers were becoming increasingly popular, and developers started building more interactive and dynamic web applications.
 Along with the growing complexity of web applications, security vulnerabilities have become a concern.
 In those early days, web browsers did not have strict security mechanisms in place to prevent malicious activities.
-Websites could load scripts and resources from any origin, which allowed attackers to execute malicious code on websites and exploit vulnerabilities to gain unauthorized access to user data or perform actions without the user’s consent.
+Websites could load scripts and resources from any origin, letting attackers execute malicious code, steal user data, or perform unauthorized actions.
+To tackle these risks, Netscape Navigator introduced the Same-Origin Policy (SOP) in 1995.

 SOP

-The Same Origin Policy (SOP) is a fundamental security mechanism implemented by all major web browsers that restrict web pages from making requests to an origin (exact definition will be elaborated later) that is different than the web page and protects users from various web-based attacks such as Cross-site Scripting (XSS), Cross-site Request Forgery (CSRF), and sensitive data theft.
-The SOP was designed to enforce a security boundary between different origins, allowing only trusted interactions between web pages from the same origin, which is defined by three components:
+The Same-Origin Policy (SOP) is a core security feature in all major web browsers that restricts web pages from making requests to a different origin.
+It protects users from attacks like Cross-Site Scripting (XSS), Cross-Site Request Forgery (CSRF), and data theft.
+SOP enforces a security boundary between origins, allowing only trusted interactions between pages from the same origin, defined by three components:

 - Protocol (e.g., HTTP/HTTPS)